brianyeadon/nft-preview-card-component/README.md

 ### What I learned

-How to apply an interactive overlay to an image with ::before and ::after pseudo elements in combination with :hover and :focus pseudo classes.
+How to apply an interactive overlay to an image with ::before and ::after pseudo-elements in combination with :hover and :focus pseudo-classes.

 ### Continued development

-After experimenting with overlays I plan to learn more about how to make use of ::before and ::after as well as the :focus-visible pseudo class.
+After experimenting with overlays I plan to learn more about how to make use of ::before and ::after pseudo-elements as well as the :focus-visible pseudo-class.

 ## Author